ssfsx17/ffpnp/Jobs/JobDetails/Monk.md

 ### Chi Tech T10

 Musou Tensei (20 AP) (special) - Create ghostly copies of four allies who have died permanently in the storyline, for the remainder of combat.
 They possess the same attributes and statistics that they had in life.
 Out of combat, this ability allows consulting them for advice, although limited by what they knew when they were alive.

+Seventh Chakra (20 AP) (multi) - Restores Vitality * Level * 0.5 HP, and Spirit * Level * 0.01 MP.
+Out-of-combat, this allows you to restore all HP and half MP during a long rest.

 Tenketsu (10 AP) (single) - Melee attack for double damage, and attempt to instantly-kill.
 If the instant-kill effect fails, then attempt to cause Doom status (4).